-- 4. The purpose of this Staff Report is to recommend approval of a Zoning By-law Amendment application (file: D30-021-2021) submitted by The Jones Consulting Group, on behalf of Lockhart Innisfil Investments Ltd., for lands known municipally as 560 Lockhart Road, (see Appendix "A" Proposed Zoning By-law Amendment). - 5.
-The proposed Zoning By-law Amendment seeks to rezone the subject lands from 'Agricultural' (AG) and 'Environmental Protection' (EP) in the Town of Innisfil Zoning By-law 054-04 to 'Neighbourhood Residential' (R5) and 'Environmental Protection' (EP). - 6.
-The proposed Zoning By-law Amendment would implement the proposed Draft Plan of Subdivision to permit the development of a residential subdivision with a total of 191 residential units, comprised of varying single detached dwelling lot sizes, plus an additional 8 units achieved through future lots, 3.97 hectares of environmentally protected land, stormwater management ponds, and municipal streets.
-The Draft Plan of Subdivision is attached as Appendix "B" to Staff Report DEV032-24.
+- 4. The purpose of this Staff Report is to recommend approval of a Zoning By-law Amendment application (file: D30-022-2021) submitted by The Jones Consulting Group, on behalf of Lockhart Innisfil Investments (II) Ltd., for lands known municipally as 460 Lockhart Road, (see Appendix "A" Proposed Zoning By-law Amendment). - 5.
+The proposed Zoning By-law Amendment seeks to rezone the subject lands from 'Agricultural' (AG) and 'Environmental Protection' (EP) in the Town of Innisfil Zoning By-law 054-04 to 'Neighbourhood Residential' (R5), 'Multiple Residential' (RM3) and 'Environmental Protection' (EP). - 6.
+The proposed Zoning By-law Amendment would implement the proposed Draft Plan of Subdivision to permit the development of a residential subdivision with a total of 395 residential units, comprised of 194 single detached dwellings, 20 street townhouse units and 180 back to back townhouse units, in addition to 2 future lots and blocks, 12.43 hectares of environmentally protected land, stormwater management ponds, and municipal streets.
+The Draft Plan of Subdivision is attached as Appendix "B" to Staff Report DEV031-24.

 - 7. Subject to Council approval of the proposed Zoning By-law Amendment application, the proposed development would proceed to Draft Plan of Subdivision approval through the delegated approval process (Council Motion 10-G-346). - 8.
 This report reviews the zoning by-law amendment application based on conformity with Provincial and City planning policies, as well as provides an overview of comments received through the technical review and public engagement processes, which included a public meeting on February 1, 2022.
-Staff have determined that the application has regard for matters of provincial interest as outlined in the Planning Act, are consistent with the Provincial Policy Statement (2020) and conform to the Growth Plan for the Greater Golden Horseshoe (2019), as amended, and the City of Barrie Official Plan (2010).
+Staff have determined that the application has regard for matters of provincial interest as outlined in the Planning Act, are consistent with the Provincial Policy Statement (2020) and conform to the Growth Plan for the Greater Golden Horseshoe (2019), as amended, and the City of Barrie Official Plan (2010), and the Hewitt's Secondary Plan.
 As such, this application is being recommended for approval.